 Swimming lessons are available at various times during the week.
 Sign-up sheets will be posted at the pool.
 Please contact the instructors directly with questions.
 The instructors are not pool employees and other than posting information on the listserv for them, the pool is not involved.
 All lessons must be paid for in advance directly to your instructor.
 You are responsible for the cost of the lesson if you do not give the instructor 24 hours notice of a cancellation.
 The instructors will have make-up days for the dates that weather-related or other closings mean that lessons do not take place.
 All queries, etc. about the swim lessons themselves should go to the instructors.

 When is toddler swim?

 The wading pool is open when the main pool is open.
-However, in the early season when the pool opens at noon, there is a special "toddler swim" every weekday from 10:00 a.m. to 12:00 noon.
+However, during the week, when the pool opens at noon, there is a special "toddler swim" every day from 10:00 a.m. to 12:00 noon with a reduced geust fee.
 (Please note that on the two or three Saturdays when our swim team has a home meet the pools and grounds open at 12:00 noon.
 A note will be posted to the listserv when that happens.)